JavaScript is required

 (a) Eligibility criteria

-Assistance may be available under this guideline where criteria A, or B, and C are met.
+Assistance may be available under this guideline where criteria A is met.

 Criterion A